Would you like to perform at the Festival in 2016? Fill out this submission form

 Meet the Events team that manages the Dublin Irish Festival – they have a heart for events and lots of Irish attitude!
 In addition to managing a number of additional events for the City of Dublin, the Dublin Irish Festival is a year round focus for the City of Dublin Events Administration team.

-Alison LeRoy has worked for the City of Dublin since 1998 and continues to be an integral part of planning Dublin events.
-Alison received a bachelor’s degree from Miami University and furthered her study of communications at the University of Michigan where she received her master’s degree.
+Alison LeRoy has worked for the City of Dublin since 1998 and is an integral part of Dublin events.
+Alison received a bachelor’s degree from Miami University and a master’s degree at the University of Michigan.
 Before coming to Dublin, she worked in public relations and event planning in both the not-for-profit and corporate sector.

 Mary Jo DiSalvo has served as an Event Administrator for the City of Dublin since 2000.
 Having received a Bachelor of Science degree in Journalism from Bowling Green State University and a Master of Arts in Communications from the University of Dayton, she has spent the past twenty five years working extensively in media relations, marketing, and promotions.